-BMS-to-Relay Connection: The IR-SNIF-MCD monitor alarm relay can provide alarm indications the typical building to management system (BMS) for Low, Main and High alarm levels.
+BMS-to-Relay Connection: The IR-SNIF-MCD monitor alarm relay can provide alarm the typical indications to building management system (BMS) for Low, Main and High alarm levels.
 This connection is normally accomplished by switching a control voltage through the normally open (NO) contacts of the respective relay.
 Unless specified otherwise.
 SenTech Corporation recommends the following relay connections for building management systems: